Policy revised 2022/03/11

 - runny nose

 - nausea and vomiting

-- have been directed by Public Health or a health professional to self-isolate or who has COVID-19
+- if they have been directed by Public Health or a health professional to self-isolate

-At least seven (7) days in advance of a scheduled In-Person Proceeding, or such other time frame established by the Board representative, the Party (i.e.the representative for a party to the proceeding or a single self-represented individual), must:
+By no later than the day before a scheduled in-person proceeding, or such other time frame as established by the Board representative, the Party (i.e., the representative for the party to the proceeding or a single self-represented individual), must:

-- confirm they have adequate supplies of PPE, including masks and gloves, as well as hand sanitizers and/or disinfecting wipes, in the event a participant in their caucus develops symptoms in the course of the In-Person Proceeding.
+- confirm they have adequate supplies of PPE, such as including masks and gloves, as well as hand sanitizers and/or disinfecting wipes, in the event a participant in their caucus develops symptoms in the course of the in-person proceeding.

-- confirmation that all members of the Party’s caucus have been provided with, have read, and understand the Illness Plan
+- all members of the Party’s caucus have been provided with, have read, and understand the illness plan

 - the name of the Party representative, and an alternate, to whom the ill individual is to report in the event of the onset of symptoms

 - the ill individual must follow all directions given by the Party representative and/or a Board representative, which must include:

 - an obligation to immediately wash and/or sanitize their hands, put on a mask, and put on gloves – all of which is to be supplied and provided by the Party for their caucus

 - if attending at the Board’s premises, the individual will then go directly to a designated room away from other people or, if off-site, to an isolated location away from other people